Why Are There Dead Bees With Their Tongues Sticking Out?

 Final Thoughts

 To keep your bees healthy and productive, you have to think like a detective.
-You should be able to look at a dead bee and decide (based on its appearance and location) what it’s probably cause of death was.
-If a bee is found lying among many other bees with its tongue sticking out, it was probably poisoned.
-If it is found on the ground outside its hive and is not surrounded by other bees, it probably died a natural death.
-If there are dead bees inside your hive, they might have suffered from a parasitic infestation.
+You should be able to look at a dead bee and decide, based on its appearance and location, what its probable cause of death was.
+If a bee is found lying among many other bees with its tongue sticking out, it was likely poisoned.
+If it is found alone on the ground, it may have died naturally.
+If there are dead bees inside your hive, parasites or disease may be involved.

 Recent Posts